nlpsandbox/nlpsandbox.io/wiki/604838-SubmissionDashboards.md

 ### Submission Status Definitions

-We use a the i2b2 dataset to validate the format of the models submitted.

 The column `Status` of the dashboard takes the following values:

 Status | Description
 ---|---
-RECEIVED | Your submission has been received EVALUATION_IN_PROGRESS | Determining internal queue to submit to and validating docker image ACCEPTED | Submitted to internal queues for submissions INVALID | Model either failed to run on synthetic data, or prediction file is invalid REJECTED | Model either failed to run on all internal site's data, or prediction file(s) is invalid
+RECEIVED | Your submission has been received EVALUATION_IN_PROGRESS | Determining internal queue to submit to and evaluation submission on i2b2 dataset ACCEPTED | Submitted to different sites for submissions INVALID | Model either failed to run on i2b2 data, or prediction file is invalid REJECTED | Model either failed to run on all internal site's data, or prediction file(s) is invalid

 ## Evaluation on other sites